divyamoncy/surfCo/README.md

 I struggled quite a lot with the Reset button since I was not able to reset the filter values in UI.
 I could figure it out only for the TextField using inputRef and not the Checkbox.

+During loading data from CSVs, I got confused a bit with fast-csv events since I needed synchronization so that IPOs and Acquisition references are inserted into CompanyData map only after reading all the companies.

 ## Things I would have done differently

 It took me a while to get the hang of deciding how to split the components.
 I would have designed the components more efficiently from the root level esp. separate out the filter fields.